Tensegritics/ClojureDart/doc/differences.md

 (defmacro my-macro [& body]
   `(my-fn (fn [] ~@body))) ; it's ok, nothing special to do
 ```

+## Lazy defs
+`def`s are not initialized in order but lazily on a by-need basis.
+This is a consequence of Dart tree-shaking and fast startup goals.

 ## Interop
 ### Member names as strings